ottocedeno/snowreport/README.md

 While the application is running, you can type the following commands:

-  `TOP TEN` To produce a list of the top mountains.
+- `TOP TEN` To produce a list of the top mountains.
-  `HELP` To reprint the instructions.
+- `HELP` To reprint the instructions.
-  `EXIT` To exit the application.
+- `EXIT` To exit the application.

   The fun is in selecting individual mountains from the `TOP TEN` list.
 You can select each mountain to see more information about that particular mountain by simply typing it's full name.

-  For example:  If 'Whistler Blackcomb' is listed, you can select it by typing `whistler blackcomb`
+  For example:  If 'Whistler Blackcomb' is listed, you can select it by typing `whistler blackcomb`.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing